“Madre Mia, Madre De” by Mayolo Gomez

 Opening Reception: Thursday, September 18, 5:30-7:30pm

 The use of the term “Chicano,” or more recently, “Xicano,” is a self-proclaimed identity for many Americans of Mexican descent.
 It originated in the Civil Rights movements of the 1960s as a form of empowerment and pride.
-The more recent use of the capital ‘X’ is an expression of Indigenous experiences of colonialization and has its roots in Spanish simplification of the pictographic Nahuatl language.
+The more recent use of the capital ‘X,’ which refers back to Spanish simplification of the pictographic Nahuatl language, is a reclamation and expression of Indigenous experiences of colonialization.
 Some add an ‘x’ to the end of the word (Xicanx) to include gender-non-binary people.

 The artists invited to participate in this exhibition call Sonoma County home.
-Their work expresses individual stories of identity and experience.
-It references cultural roots and responds to society.
-It speaks to the creative experience of being Xicano today—American, Mexican, Californian, Indigenous—and being an artist in an ever-changing landscape.
+Their work expresses individual stories of identity and experience, the experience of being Xicano today (American, Mexican, Californian, Indigenous), and being an artist in an ever-changing landscape.

 Related Events

-Artists include Brian Arriaga (B’Loved), Mo Bernal, Walter Chavez, Maria de Los Angeles, Rosa Diaz-Serrano, Jocelyn Garcia, Alexis Ginez, Mayolo Gomez, Nathan Gomez, Josue Orellana, Edilia Mendez, Valerie Calzada-Martinez and David “Chop” Martinez, Peter Perez, Irma Rodriguez, Manny Rodriguez, Alex Roman, Eduardo Soto Ceron, Andrew Valencia, Bryan Vargas, Lucero Vargas, and Martin Zúñiga.
+Brian Arriaga (B’Loved), Mo Bernal, Walter Chavez, Rosa Diaz-Serrano, Jocelyn Garcia, Alexis Ginez, Mayolo Gomez, Nathan Gomez, Josue Orellana, Edilia Mendez, Valerie Calzada-Martinez and David “Chop” Martinez, Peter Perez, Irma Rodriguez, Manny Rodriguez, Alex Roman, Eduardo Soto Ceron, Andrew Valencia, Bryan Vargas, and Martin Zúñiga.

 Jurors: Anabell Nuñez, Juan Roman, Vicky Kumpfer, and Maggie Parr